pace/cloud-sdk-ios/docs/index.md

 - Retrieve an App as UIViewController or WKWebView
 - Retrieve an App as Drawer/Slider
 - Payment Authentication

-### Setup
-Biometry is needed for 2FA during the payment process, thus make sure that `NSFaceIDUsageDescription` is correctly set in your target properties.

 ### Native login
 By default *AppKit* is used with your native login (given that your token has the necessary scopes) as well.